Chapter 4: Financial Assistance

 Oklahoma Department of Human Services - Supplemental Security Income (SSI) Disabled Childrens Program

 This program assists children from birth to age 18 who receive a Supplemental Security Income - Disability Payment (SSI) to receive assistance in getting needed equipment and services.
 This includes adaptive equipment and specialty formula for children from birth to age 18 and diapers from age 4 to age 18.

-Temporary Assistance for Needy Families (TANF) is a federally-funded program for children deprived of support because of a parent's death, incapacity, absence or unemployment.
+Temporary Assistance for Needy Familie (TANF) is a federally-funded program for children deprived of support because of a parent's death, incapacity, absence or unemployment.